FAQ

 We could spread smaller amounts to more organizations, but our hope is to make a sizeable difference.

-How will you choose the organizations SEEDS gives to?
+How will you choose the organizations SEEDS2 gives to?

 Also, NCF will further vet the organizations we choose.
 We greatly appreciate that extra level of accountability NCF provides.